 Venice is one of the most popular cities in Italy!
 With its close proximity to Verona, you should consider if your itinerary allows for a day trip.

-Take the train for 1 hour or take a scenic 2 hour drive from Verona to Venice!
+On my last solo trip, I took the train for 1 hour from Verona to Venice!

 Bologna